Cavalry and ambulance veteran, Maurice Simpson, catches up with one of his old bosses, Prince Philip, during Buckingam Palace visit

-A long-standing volunteer with the Ambulance Service ran into an old boss when he visited Buckingham Palace the other day for a special reception after receiving a British Empire Medal (BEM) in the New Year’s Honours.
+A volunteer with the Ambulance Service ran into an old boss when he visited Buckingham Palace for a reception after receiving a British Empire Medal (BEM) in the British New Year’s Honours.

-Eglinton man Maurice Simpson, until lately a Voluntary Car Services Driver with the NIAS, received the BEM for services to the community in Londonderry.
+Eglinton man Maurice Simpson, until lately a Voluntary Car Services Driver with the NIAS, received the BEM for services to the community in Derry.

 Prince Charles was also there but it was Prince Philip, the Duke of Edinburgh, that the Eglinton man most enjoyed chatting with, having known him from a previous life.
 Prior to joining the Ambulance Service in 1990 and later volunteering with its car service following his retirement, Maurice, spent a lifetime with The Queen’s Royal Irish Hussars, the famous cavalry regiment, of which Philip happens to be Colonel-in-Chief.